Postgraduate Certificate in Mātauranga Māori and Indigenous Studies

 Postgraduate Certificate in Mātauranga Māori and Indigenous Studies Pourewa Mātauranga Māori me ngā iwi Taketake

 This programme offers an exciting and flexible entry or re-entry into post graduate studies.
-The postgraduate Certificate in Mātauranga Māori and Indigenous studies allows tauira to explore postgraduate studies without committing to a full master’s programme.
+The Postgraduate Certificate in Mātauranga Māori and Indigenous studies allows tauira to explore postgraduate studies without committing to a full master’s programme.
+Tauira complete two papers to achieve a Postgraduate Certificate

 We offer three options to focus your postgraduate studies.